Incamachay Cave Paintings and Dinosaur Footprints in the Bolivian Wilderness

-Slightly in size than Maragua, it also had locally-run cabins, cold beer, and even hot food (albeit the Bolivian favorite: fried chicken); a perfect end to a gruelling three days of walking.
+Slightly in size than Maragua, it also had locally-run cabins, cold beer, and even hot food (albeit the Bolivian favorite: fried chicken); a perfect end to a grueling three days of walking.

 When to Go: April through to November (before the rainy season)

 Organizing Your Hike: 4-day treks to the cave paintings, including Maragua Crater, and dinosaur footprints are available for around $109 through Condor Trekkers (www.condortrekkers.org ) and can be booked in advance or upon arrival in Sucre (subject to availability).